m-lab/website/_pages/host-managed-documentation.md

 - Provide their own server health monitors and alerts.
 - Monitor traffic volumes and server loads, and adjust the serving probability as necessary.

+## Eligibility

+M-Lab accepts host-managed infrastructure contributions from **organizations**, not individuals.
+Eligible organizations include:

+- Internet service providers, hosting providers, and network operators
+- Universities, research institutions, and public-sector bodies
+- Non-profits operating network infrastructure or public internet services
+- Other organizations operating publicly documented internet services

+To be considered, your organization must:

+- Have a **verifiable public presence** — a working website, registry entry, or equivalent reference that lets M-Lab confirm the organization exists and that the applicant is authorized to represent it.
+- Provide a **NOC/support email address on your organization's own domain**.
+Personal addresses (e.g. `@gmail.com`, `@outlook.com`, `@yahoo.com`) are not accepted for this role.
+- Designate a named operational point of contact responsible for the server's health and for responding to messages from `host-managed@measurementlab.net`.

 ## Deploying the software

 The first step is cloning this repository to the machine.
 It doesn't matter